farhat-lab/who-analysis/README.md

 ### Final Analysis

+After all 16 models above have been run, run <code>04_compute_univariate_stats.py</code> to compute univariate statistics, 95% binomial confidence intervals, and add some other annotations for the mutations in all models (<b>TODO: Make this more efficient by eliminating redundant computations</b>).

-Run the top cells in the Jupyter notebook `analysis/analysis.ipynb` to write all model analyses to individual Excel files (one for each drug) and generate a summary Excel file for all drugs.
+Finally, run the top cells in the Jupyter notebook `analysis/analysis.ipynb` to write all model analyses to individual Excel files (one for each drug) and generate a summary Excel file for all drugs.

 ### Pooling LOF Mutations